Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/p/parallel/README.md

 -   Trivial version bump of the EasyConfig for 20250422.

 -   Updated the EasyConfig parameter names to the new ones for EasyBuild 6.

+### Version 20260622 using the system perl for 26.03

+-   Trivial version bump of the EasyConfig for 20260122